ash0080/gun.doc.cn/Porting-GUN.md

 2. Understanding and implementing GUN's graph structure.
 3. Processing data through GUN's conflict resolution algorithm.

 That's it!
-Our target implementation will be WebSockets, JSON, and HAM.
+Our target implementation will be in-memory, WebSockets, JSON, and HAM.

 ## Running a Server